andaraya29/flight-manual.atom.io/content/using-atom/sections/github-package.md

 #### Clone repositories

 To clone a repository, run the `GitHub: Clone` command.
+If you do not know where it is you should search with <kbd class=".platform-all">Ctrl+Shift+P</kbd>.
 In the dialog paste a URL of a repository and click "Clone".
 A new project will get added to the Tree View.

 ![Clone repositories](../../images/github-clone.png "Clone repositories")